 Lower tyre pressure results in a bigger surface area on the road, increasing the amount of grip available

 A common trick is running slightly wider tyres than normal – 28mm or above would be ideal.
-We’d recommend going tubeless; the advantages include reduced risk of punctures and being able to run them at lower pressures, which improves the contact area between the tyre and the road, increasing the amount of grip at your disposal.
+We’d also recommend going tubeless; the advantages include reduced risk of punctures and being able to run them at lower pressures, which improves the contact area between the tyre and the road, increasing the amount of grip at your disposal.

 As the days in winter are shorter, a good quality set of bike lights are vital for safety.
 Very bright LED lights are now small, lightweight and don’t have to break the bank so there really is no excuse not to have them.

 We’d suggest one on the front of the bike and at least one on the rear.
 Flashing lights are advised because they catch people’s eye so you’re more likely to be seen.
 We offer a range of lights in a range of different lumens for all types of riding.
 You can read our full guide to lights for more information.